space Skip to main content

 • PSLF resources for employers and employees

-• How the Office of the Student Loan Advocate can support employees on their path to forgiveness
+• How the Office of the Student Loan Advocate can support employees on their path to forgiveness.

-You may also access the presentation slides and transcript.
+You may also access the presentation slides (PDF, 3.89 MB) and transcript (PDF, 193.71 KB).

 Information for Washington State Employees